What Is The Bhikkhu Patimokkha or Buddhist Monk Rules?

 Ko pana, bhante, hetu, ko paccayo yena etarahi bahutarāni ceva sikkhāpadāni honti appatarā ca bhikkhū aññāya saṇṭhahantī”ti?

-I might speculate this expression might also be an idiom.
-There are other numerical expressions which are proven to be idioms in that sense too.
-However, as time and cultural norms have passed, it is difficult to know for sure.
-The rogue monk who performed a 150 rule Pātimokkha with his followers was eventually kicked out of the Ajahn Chah tradition.
+It might also be an idiom.
+There are other numerical idioms in the texts.
+However, as cultural norms have passed, it is difficult to know for sure.
+The rogue monk who performed a 150-rule Pātimokkha with his followers was eventually expelled from the Ajahn Chah tradition.

 Na me, bhikkhave, tesu bhikkhūsu anusāsanī karaṇīyā ahosi;